estatesurf/validityHW/readme.md

 #RUNNING TESTS
+#The unit tests rely on maven to build and run.
+#If maven is not availble, please inspect test cases at src/test/java/com/mlindner/AppTest.java
+#
 #to build tests, type this into a command prompt
-javac -classpath junit4-4.8.2.jar AppTest.java
+mvn clean install

-#to run, type this into a command prompt
+#to run tests, type this into a command prompt
-java -classpath junit4-4.8.2.jar AppTest.java
+mvn test